iamfuzz/newrelic-lambda-2.0/content/50_Generate_Traffic/_index.md

 ![CloudFront URL](/images/generate_traffic/cloudfront-url.png)

-Signup for an account by clicking the **Sign up to explore the demo** button.
+If you haven't done so already, sign up for an account by clicking the **Sign up to explore the demo** button.
 Please provide a valid email address as a required confirmation code will be sent.

 Once logged in, Click on the **Add to cart** button under any book(s) listed on the homepage, and complete the checkout process: